+WELLNESS CENTER

-WELLNESS CENTER Location: Rowenhorst Student Center (RSC) Office Hours: Monday - Friday 8:00 am - 4:30 pm Phone: 712-707-7321 Email: wellness@nwciowa.edu
+Location: Rowenhorst Student Center (RSC) Office Hours: Monday - Friday 8:00 am - 4:30 pm

+Email: wellness@nwciowa.edu

-Personnel Sally Oakes Edman, PhD, Director of Counseling Services Deanne Archer, LMFT, Therapist Melody Becker Pullman, LMHC Michelle Van Wyhe, DNP, ARNP-BC, Nurse Practitioner Lila Simmelink, Office Manager
+Sally Oakes Edman, PhD, Director of Counseling Services Deanne Archer, LMFT, Therapist Melody Becker Pullman, LMHC Suzanne Haverdink, Office Manager

-The Wellness Center provides services designed to keep students healthy in mind and body, in order to equip you to live healthy and independent lives and to be fully ready for whatever God calls you to.
-We want to be a resource for whatever you need to know: how to prevent injuries, deal with disappointments, recover from an illness, or how to make stress work for you.
-Services will be provided with respect for the unique needs of each student in a safe, confidential setting.
-Please contact Lila Simmelink for an appointment for counseling or health services.
+The Wellness Center provides services designed to assist students in their mental health, in order to equip you to live healthy and independent lives and to be fully ready for whatever God calls you to.
+We want to be a resource for whatever you need, from how to deal with disappointments, recover from loss, become less anxious, improve you mood or learn how to make stress work for you.
+Services are provided with respect for the unique needs of each student in a safe, confidential setting.
+Please contact Suzanne Haverdink to make an appointment for counseling or inquire about other services.